 The credentials of undergraduate applicants for admission to degree status are reviewed on an individual and holistic basis.
 Candidates for admission to VCU are reviewed based on their academic merit; leadership, community service and talent (when applicable) also may be considered.
 First-time freshman applicants should review the freshman admission guidelines below.
 Transfer applicants should review the transfer applicant guidelines in this bulletin.
-Applicants interested in enrolling as nondegree-seeking students should read the Nondegree-seeking student guidelines in the academic regulations section of this bulletin.
+Applicants interested in enrolling as nondegree-seeking students should read the nondegree-seeking student guidelines in the academic regulations section of this bulletin.

 Freshman undergraduate admission guidelines

-An applicant for degree status must be a graduate of an accredited secondary school (or its equivalent) or hold a GED certificate with adequate scores, defined as a composite score of at least 550 on the GED battery.
+An applicant for degree status must be a graduate of an accredited secondary school (or its equivalent) or hold a GED or have taken a State Department of Education approved High School Equivalency examination.
 A high school student should submit an application for admission after completion of the junior year, unless applying for the early admission or advanced scholar programs, in which case the application should be submitted after the sophomore year.